vrvt2018/2850-project-games-night/README.md

 - A javascript file containing
 - Two kotlin files
   - A back-end game class inheriting abstract class `Game`
-  - A network handler inheriting abstract class `GameHandler`
+  - A network handler inheriting abstract class `GameSocketHandler`

 Finally, you need to add your game to the list of games in the database, and your game should be playable!